talentaz/subscription_manager/README.md

     - **Define a product to sell**.
 For the parameter Price use the valie of the query parameter price_id.
     - **Choose the mode**.
 Use the mode subscription.
     - **Supply success and cancel URLs**.
 See the note for **Create a Checkout Session** above.

+**TO BE COMPLETED**: add logic of switching between plans (i.e. handling a case if the previous subscription/plan needs to be cancelled first and the case when the user switches to/from the free plan).